*Here is your grading rubric for this assignment: story evaluation rubric

 - Where the characters round?
 Flat?
 Dynamic?
 Static?

 Part II – Author’s intent and focus.
 Which one of the following was the most important aspect for you?
 Why?
-(Sometimes there may be more than one).
+Give examples to support your reasoning (Sometimes there may be more than one).

 - Focus on Plot – the Story.

-- Focus on ideas – (the story tries to convey a moral or social statement or message.
-Human nature, coming of age stories, human relationships, politics).
+- Focus on ideas – The story tries to convey a moral or social statement or message.
+Stories about human nature, coming of age, human relationships, politics, society’s ills, or cultural warfare may be idea-driven films.
 These stories are meant to leave a lasting impression.

 Part III – Explore the Character Conflicts – examine why they are important